rtk-rs/gnss-rtk/README.md

 Examples
 ========

 This library is no longer shipped with examples.
-But we now have applications built-in our framework that illustrate all use cases, so you can refer to them, to see how you can get started quicker:
+But our framework hosts applications that illustrate all use cases:

 - [GNSS-Qc](https://github.com/rtk-rs/gnss-qc) is dedicated to post processing workflows (more complex workflow).
 - [RT-Navi](https://github.com/rtk-rs/rt-navi) is a real-time application which therefore, requires multi-threading and